Robinpig/Note/docs/CS/MQ/Kafka/Producer.md

 > - if using Kafka < v3.0, acks=1
 > - if using Kafka >= v3.0, acks=all

+acks=0

+When acks=0 producers consider messages as ”written successfully“ the moment the message was sent without waiting for the broker to accept it at all.

+If the broker goes offline or an exception happens, we won’t know and will lose data.
+This is useful for data where it’s okay to potentially lose messages, such as metrics collection, and produces the highest throughput setting because the network overhead is minimized.

+acks=1

+When acks=1 , producers consider messages as ”written successfully“ when the message was acknowledged by only the leader.

+Leader response is requested, but replication is not a guarantee as it happens in the background.
+If an ack is not received, the producer may retry the request.
+If the leader broker goes offline unexpectedly but replicas haven’t replicated the data yet, we have a data loss.

+acks = all

+When acks=all, producers consider messages as ”written successfully“ when the message is accepted by all in-sync replicas (ISR).

+The lead replica for a partition checks to see if there are enough in-sync replicas for safely writing the message (controlled by the broker setting min.insync.replicas).
+The request will be stored in a buffer until the leader observes that the follower replicas replicated the message, at which point a successful acknowledgement is sent back to the client.

+Themin.insync.replicas can be configured both at the topic and the broker-level.
+The data is considered committed when it is written to all in-sync replicas - min.insync.replicas.
+A value of 2 implies that at least 2 brokers that are ISR (including leader) must respond that they have the data.

+If you would like to be sure that committed data is written to more than one replica, you need to set the minimum number of in-sync replicas to a higher value.
+If a topic has three replicas and you set min.insync.replicas to 2, then you can only write to a partition in the topic if at least two out of the three replicas are in-sync.
+When all three replicas are in-sync, everything proceeds normally.
+This is also true if one of the replicas becomes unavailable.
+However, if two out of three replicas are not available, the brokers will no longer accept produce requests.
+Instead, producers that attempt to send data will receive NotEnoughReplicasException.

 For a topic replication factor of 3, topic data durability can withstand 2 brokers loss.
 As a general rule, for a replication factor of N, you can permanently lose up to N-1 brokers and still recover your data.

 Regarding availability, it is a little bit more complicated...
 To illustrate, let’s consider a replication factor of 3: